c4milo/osx-builder/README.md

-# OSX Builder
+# OS X Builder

-The OSX Builder is a small HTTP API that allows to run OSX buildets on OS X virtual machines running on VMWare Fusion
+The OS X Builder is a small HTTP API that allows to run Go's buildlets on OS X virtual machines, running on VMWare Fusion.

 ## HTTP response codes